NamkiuZhang/Deliverable5/README.md

-     	Do filtration to special character, for asp we can use Server.HTMLEncode(), Use the HTTP head to specify type,use and specify a character encoding such as ISO-8859-1 or UTF-8 Recheck input validation,consider all potentially relevant properties
+     	Do filtration to special character, for asp we can use Server.HTMLEncode(), Use the HTTP head to specify type,use and specify a character encoding such as ISO-8859-1 or UTF-8 Recheck input validation,consider all potentially relevant properties user can set the session cookie to be HttpOnly.

 ##Vulnerability 2